nagothunandini3512/terraform/RUNBOOK.md

 # TwentyCRM Deployment Runbook

 **Purpose:** This runbook documents how to deploy, verify, and troubleshoot the TwentyCRM application on Amazon EKS using Terraform, ArgoCD (GitOps), and Helm.
-It is written so that anyone on-call — including someone deploying or firefighting at 2am with no prior context — can follow it end to end.

 **Infrastructure repo:** https://github.com/nagothunandini3512/terraform.git

 ---